 Drinking coffee on an empty stomach

-The truth is that drinking coffee or any caffeinated beverages before you eat breakfast can cause some issues with your digestive system.
-Of course, every man, woman, gender-neutral for themselves.
-Drinking coffee can increase the amount your stomach releases acid, as we discussed, which can hurt your lining, heartburn, and indigestion.
+The truth is that drinking coffee or any caffeinated beverages before eating breakfast can cause issues with your digestive system.
+Of course, every man, and woman, is gender-neutral themselves.
+Drinking coffee can increase the amount your stomach releases acid, as we discussed, which can hurt your lining, heartburn and indigestion.

-You may wonder if it’s better to drink decaffeinated coffee and the answer is a resounding no. All coffee is acidic and can cause gastrointestinal issues when drunk on empty stomach.
-Gas, bloating, acid reflux, and more.
+You may wonder if drinking decaffeinated coffee is better, and the answer is a resounding no. All coffee is acidic and can cause gastrointestinal issues when drunk on an empty stomach: gas, bloating, acid reflux, and more.

-One specialist, Nitin Makadia, states that “Coffee, even decaffeinated coffee, has been shown to stimulate production of acid which, in the absence of food, can be damaging to the lining of the stomach with repeated exposure.”
+One specialist, Nitin Makadia, states, “Coffee, even decaffeinated coffee, has been shown to stimulate the production of acid which, in the absence of food, can be damaging to the lining of the stomach with repeated exposure.”

 That’s certainly not something you want to hear if you always drink coffee first thing in the morning.
 However, don’t worry!
 You will decrease the risk of these by simply eating with your morning coffee cup.

 The danger doesn’t stop there, however.
 According to Dr. Adam Simon at PushDoctor.co.uk, drinking coffee with nothing else in your stomach can “give you jitters, shakes, and other withdrawal effects, including mood changes.”
-It’s also known to ramp up your heart beat, cause trouble focusing, and amplify symptoms of anxiety.
+It’s also known to ramp up your heartbeat, cause trouble focusing, and amplify anxiety symptoms.